Skip to content

 The table definition YAML file describes the framework components used to define a particular MIB table.
 Take the if_mib.yaml file for example, it maps interface-related data to standard MIB tables such as ifTable, ifXTable, and ifStackTable.

-You can list the contents of this file with cat /opt/srlinux/snmp/scripts/if_mib.yaml command and we provide it here for reference:
+You can list the contents of this file with cat /opt/srlinux/snmp/scripts/if_mib.yaml and it is below for reference:

 #- This is the mapping for interfaces and subinterfaces.
 It defines MIB tables ifTable, ifXTable and ifStackTable.